photobooth-app/photobooth-docs/docs/setup/configuration/qrshareservice.md

-# QR Code Download Captures
+# Share Photos via QR Code

-The share service allows users to easily download images on the user's phone.
+After setup, the users of the photobooth-app can download their images, gifs and videos simply by scanning a QR code.
-The user simply scans the QR code to download.
+The QR code points to the file directly or a portal that allows to reshare the media.
+Using the portal, the user can share the media file using the apps on his or her smartphone.

 <figure markdown>
   ![gallery_detail](../../assets/screenshots/gallery_detail.png){ width="400" }